 This real-time response feature of EDR solutions is very useful and can cut off the attack in its initial stages only before it becomes critical for the network.
-You can spot the suspicious and unauthorized activities on your network and can get to the root cause of the threat, thereby enabling a better response from you.
-This is a huge benefit when you compare antivirus vs. edr.
+You can spot suspicious and unauthorized activities on your network and can get to the root cause of the threat, thereby enabling a better response from you.
+This is a huge benefit when you compare antivirus vs. EDR

 Compatibility and Integration with Other Security Tools

 EDR systems have become highly advanced and they are being designed to be compatible and integrate with other security tools.
 This integrated approach provides excellent security to the network from potential cyber threats and attacks.
-It allows you to correlate data pertaining to network, endpoint, and SIEM.
+It allows you to correlate data about the network, endpoint, and SIEM.
 This enables you to develop a better understanding of the techniques and behaviors used by cybercriminals to hack into your network.

 Managed Endpoint Detection and Response uses artificial intelligence to stop advanced threats and malware at the most vulnerable point – the endpoint.
 Antivirus isn’t enough to protect your endpoints!